 The model can account for several key stylized facts about the rise of AI pricing observed in the data.
-Consistent with the time-series evidence, the model predicts that both the adoption rate of AI pricing and the intensity of AI pricing (measured by the share of AI pricing labor) increase over time as computing cost declines.
-In line with the cross-sectional evidence, the model suggests that larger firms-those with greater revenue-are more likely to adopt AI pricing and use AI pricing more intensively, reflecting the scale economy effects of AI pricing.
-Moreover, firms with a higher share of AI pricing labor tend to have higher average markups, as they can price discriminate more effectively.
-Finally, we model monetary policy shocks simply as shifts in aggregate demand.
-The model predicts that an increase in demand raises gross profits more for firms that do more AI pricing.
+Consistent with the time-series evidence, the model predicts that both the adoption rate of AI pricing and its intensity increase over time as computing cost declines.
+In line with the cross-sectional evidence, the model suggests that larger firms-those with greater revenue-are more likely to adopt AI pricing and use it more intensively, reflecting the scale economy effects of AI pricing.
+Moreover, firms with a higher share of AI pricing labor tend to have higher average markups, since they can learn the demand function more effectively, enabling them to set their prices closer to the full-information optimal level.
+Finally, our model predicts that an increase in aggregate demand (e.g., due to monetary policy expansions) raises gross profits more for firms that do more AI pricing.
 This aligns with the empirical evidence that AI pricing amplifies the sensitivity of firms' stock returns to monetary policy surprises.

 Literature Review.
 Our paper contributes to the literature in three directions.
 First, we contribute to the emerging economics literature on artificial intelligence and algorithmic pricing.
-The focus is usually on how AI pricing changes firms' pricing decisions and market competitiveness in industrial organizations and business.
-Recently, empirical and quantitative studies have been conducted for many specific industries, including online retailing (Aparicio, Eckles, and Kumar, 2023; Wang et al., 2023), rental (Calder-Wang and Kim, 2023), gasoline (Clark et al., 2023), and medicine (Brown and MacKay, 2023).
-Our focus is on the adoption of AI pricing across the entire economy: We document the adoption of AI-powered pricing for the universe of US firms posting jobs online and show how such adoption could potentially affect firm performances.
+The focus of this literature has been on how AI pricing changes firms' pricing decisions and market competitiveness in industrial organizations and businesses.
+Recent studies have examined the implications of AI pricing for specific industries, including online retailing (Aparicio, Eckles, and Kumar, 2023; Wang et al., 2023), rental (Calder-Wang and Kim, 2023), gasoline (Clark et al., 2023), and pharmaceuticals (Brown and MacKay, 2023).
+Complementing their work, our focus is on the adoption of AI pricing across the entire economy: We document the adoption of AI-